AAinemukama/CRM-Sales-SQL-Data-Analysis-Project/README.md

 ```

 #### Sales Opportunities won by each sales Manager
 --How many sales opportunities have been won for each sales manager?
-Whose team has won the most deals?
+Whose team won the most deals?
 ```sql
 select manager, deal_stage, count(deal_stage) as count
 from SALES_pip